aarnoux/SamReader/README.txt

 ATTENTION: The three ORF are arbitrarily defined for each mutations, as such you CAN NOT compare the results between different lines from the .csv file.

 **** EXECUTION ****

+Make sure that you run the version 3 of Python.
+SamReader requires the following modules to function correctly:
+-re
+-numpy
+-os
+-sys
+-csv

+You can install them with the following command:
+- Linux/MacOS:
+$ pip install <package name>
+- Windows:
+> python -m pip install <package name>

-This extra step is sometime necessary on MacOS, does not concern Linux or Windows users:
+This extra step is sometimes necessary on MacOS, does not concern Linux or Windows users:
 Add execution permission to the script:
 $ chmod +x ~/path/to/file/SamReader.py

-Run the following command in the terminal to execute SamReader (output file field is optionnal):
+Go to the directory containing the script, or add the path to your .bashrc or equivalent, then run the following command in the terminal to execute SamReader (output file field is optionnal):
+- Linus/MacOS:
-$ ~/path/to/file/SamReader.py <input-file.sam> -options <output-file.txt>
+$ SamReader.py <input-file.sam> -options <output-file.txt>
+- Windows:
+> py SamReader.py <input-file.sam> -options <output-file.txt>

-SamReader can analyse mutliple files at once (output files fields are optionnals):
+SamReader can analyse multiple files at once (output files fields are optionnals):
+- Linus/MacOS:
-$ ~/path/to/file/SamReader.py <input-file1.sam> <input-file2.sam> -options <output-file1.txt> <outpute-file2.txt>
+$ SamReader.py <input-file1.sam> <input-file2.sam> -options <output-file1.txt> <outpute-file2.txt>
+- Windows:
+> py SamReader.py <input-file1.sam> <input-file2.sam> -options <output-file1.txt> <outpute-file2.txt>

 **** OPTIONS ****